gabors-data-analysis/gabors-data-analysis.github.io/_pages/home.md

 ## Slideshow

-For a quick review, wWatch our pre-launch [slideshow](/presentation/) presentation.
+For a quick review, watch our pre-launch [slideshow](/presentation/) presentation.

 ## About authors